 You're right, it is.
 It may seem odd to say that the thing that is damaging our lawns, is the same thing that we use to regrow it, but too much a good thing can be bad.

-In the correct amounts, nitrogen will help your grass grow strong and healthy, but high levels of nitrogen from your pet’s urine, especially when it’s concentrated into a small area, will burn the grass.
+In the correct amounts, nitrogen will help your grass grow strong and healthy, but high levels of nitrogen from your pet’s urine, especially when it’s concentrated into a small area, will burn the grass and cause that classic “dog pee grass” look.

 We do our best to mitigate the damage, but not all of us were born with a green thumb.
 We spoke with lawn care expert William Horner of HHS Contracting in Edmonton, to get some advice on how pet owners can care for their lawns.
 He was able to provide some valuable information about lawn care, and some easy maintenance tips.